 - Place cashews in food processor.
 Blitz until they are breadcrumb size, don't blitz to powder.

-- Scrape beans, mushrooms and carrot into food processor.
+- Add beans, mushrooms and carrot.
 Blitz on high for 10 seconds or until chopped to large crumb size (see video and photos).

 - Add breadcrumbs, egg, parmesan, garlic, paprika, mayonnaise, salt and pepper.
 Blitz for 15 - 30 seconds until it comes together like meat burger mixture but you can still see bits in it.
 (Note 6)